-Five Talents began working in Kenya in 2004 and has since established successful programs in three regions, working through our unique local Community Trust model.
+Five Talents began working in Kenya in 2004 and has since established successful programs in several regions, working through our unique local Community Trust model.
 We partner with The Anglican Church of Kenya, emphasizing community transformation through training, mentoring and spiritual development.

-- Embu Community Development Trust
+Embu Community Development Trust

-- Nakuru Community Development Trust
+Nakuru Community Development Trust

-- Thika Community Development Trust
+Thika Community Development Trust

-- Business management and entrepreneurship for Trust Groups
+Business management and entrepreneurship for Trust Groups

 Savings and credit groups’ constitutions

-- Good savings and loaning processes
+Good savings and loaning processes

-- Solidarity groups methods of co-guaranteeing
+Solidarity groups methods of co-guaranteeing

-- Pillars of successful microfinance programs
+Pillars of successful microfinance programs

 The success of our partner programs in Kenya is striking: from humble beginnings in 2006 (when the first 13 trust groups were established), we now have over 100 savings groups, consisting of more than 12,000 members with combined savings of over $2.5 million.